Okay, it's not really all that hot or cold out there anymore.

 Yeah, I mean, humans are smart.

-We can we can really kick ass with shit.
+We can really kick ass with shit.

-Uh so I and I do think that there is that potential.
+And I do think that there is that potential.

-But it's gonna be a rough few years as we go through this, and we we can't kid ourselves about that.
+But it's going to be a rough few years as we go through this.

-Not everybody will be very smart in circumstances, challenges, you know.
+Not everybody will be very smart.

-Universe puts the karma in front of you to present those challenges that you can decide you can deal with or not as you choose.
+And circumstances, challenges, you know, universe puts the karma in front of you to present those challenges that you can decide.

-So we're in a period of transformation, as I've stated in the overwoo and then um uh woofubix, and now even now, this um transformational process begun years ago, is culminating in a visible fashion for the generations now alive.
+And even now, this transformational process begun years ago is culminating in a visible fashion for the generations now alive.

-And uh we are the fortunate ones that will go through it and decide what will be the nature of humanity when we come out.
+And we are the fortunate ones that will go through it and decide what will be the nature of humanity when we come out.

-And everything is upended, everything is open for discussion.
+Everything is open for discussion.

-Uh this means to a great extent that a lot of people are just gonna basically freak out because their minds are held by uh religious or rigid ideologies, such as you know, leftist progressivism or wokeism,
+This means to a great extent that a lot of people are just going to basically freak out because their minds are held by religious or rigid ideologies such as leftist progressivism or wokeism, which doesn't work and is not adequate method of surviving, only exists in their framework supported by the structure that allowed it to grow.

 Very much like communism, right?